The Benefits of Using A Sauna

-Why is heat so healing?
+Why is heat so healing, you ask?
 For one, it promotes blood flow throughout the body.
 Activities that encourage circulation – like exercise and sauna bathing – have many benefits within the body.
 When blood flow increases, more nutrients and oxygen-rich blood reach areas that need it, from injured muscles to vital organs.
 Heat raises deep tissues' temperature, helping make muscles more flexible and promote more healthy blood flow.
 And let's not forget the most important muscle of them all: your heart.
 Heart health has been proven to improve with better circulation.
 In fact, in a 2018 Mayo Clinic study, regular sauna use was found to help reduce heart disease, strokes and seasonal flu.

 Beyond feeling wonderful and enjoying a personal, private spa experience at home, an at-home sauna can help you live your best life.
 An at-home sauna is there for you any time you need it: after a stressful day at work, an intense workout or even an end of day retreat.

 Let’s take a look at some specific areas of the body where saunas can be beneficial: